-Service engine soon: The Service engine soon indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
+Check engine: The Check Engine indicator light illuminates when the ignition is first turned to the ON position to check the bulb.
 Solid illumination after the engine is started indicates the On Board Diagnostics System (OBD-II) has detected a malfunction.
-Refer to On board diagnostics (OBD-II) in the Maintenance and Specifications chapter.
+Refer to OBD-II in the Maintenance and Specifications chapter.
 If the light is blinking, engine misfire is occurring which could damage your catalytic converter.
 Drive in a moderate fashion (avoid heavy acceleration and deceleration) and have your vehicle serviced immediately.